Zeroshi/Cerbi-CerbiStream/README.md

-# CerberusClientLogging Library
+# CerbiClientLogging Library

 ## Overview

-The **CerberusClientLogging** library is designed to provide structured logging with rich metadata collection for cloud-based and on-prem applications.
+The **CerbiClientLogging** library is designed to provide structured logging with rich metadata collection for cloud-based and on-prem applications.
 It enables developers to capture logging data efficiently while ensuring security, flexibility, and ease of integration with various logging destinations.

 This library supports **optional encryption**, ensuring that logs can be securely transmitted and stored.
 The metadata collected can be used for **machine learning (ML) and artificial intelligence (AI) analysis**, helping identify patterns, trends, and system performance insights.